kakobrekla/websocket-php/docs/Migrate_2_3.md

 These methods now return `void` instead of `self.` This means method return can not be chained.

-The change make v3 complient with `psr/log v3`.
+The change makes v3 complient with `psr/log v3`.

 ## receive